13. Paths Cross

 Today is Wednesday!

-Everybody is safe and sound because Sara’s last class starts at 2:00.
+Everybody is safe and sound because Sara’s last class started at 2:00.

 The girls got on bus number five that goes to Sara’s Gym.